nlazaro/NixFit-Android/README.md

 # NixFit

 ### Description
-- A calorie tracking app with a functional barcode scanner & contains food nutirional data based on the openFoodFacts API
+- A calorie tracking app with a functional barcode scanner that can retrive food nutritional data based on the openFoodFacts API.
+Users are allowed to track and save this information as well.
-- **Category:* Health/Fitness*

 ### App Walkthough
 <img src="" width=250><br>